 [3:179] God was not to leave the believers on what you are on now until He distinguishes the evil from the good.
 And God was not to inform you about the unseen other than God chooses of His messengers whomever He wishes; so believe in God and His messengers and if you believe and fear (wa-in tu’minuu and ittaquu), then for you there is a great reward.

 [3:186] Certainly, you will be tested in your money and yourselves.
 And certainly, you will hear a lot of insult from those who have been given the scripture before yourselves and from those who associate partners (with God).
-But if you are patient and fear (wa-in tasbiruu wa-tattaquu), that is of determination factors.
+But if you are patient and fear (God) (wa-in tasbiruu wa-tattaquu), that is a factor of the determination.

 [3:198] While those who have fear their Lord (laakini alladheena ittaqaw rabbahum), for them there are gardens flowing rivers from underneath them will abide forever therein, is a reception from God.
 What is with God is better for the obedient.